mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Prune_Snps_LD.py "/home/user/data.csv" 1 109817192 0.01 5E-8

-Here the  *Snp* has position 109817192 on Chromosome 1 and you wish to have *snps* around this *Snp* within LD greather than or equal 0.01.
+Here the  *Snp* has position 109817192 on Chromosome 1 and you wish to have *Snps* around this *Snp* within LD greather than or equal 0.01.
 You will then get the same data\_1\_109817192.csv file with SNPs which are significant (p − value ≤ 5E-08) and within LD >= 0.01 around 109817192 on chromosome 1.
-Please make sure you give the p-value in the format ()E-(), LD as sloat (1.0, not 1) abd position as int (109817192, not 109817192.0).
+Please make sure you give the p-value in the format ()E-(), LD as float (1.0, not 1) and position as int (109817192, not 109817192.0).

+The following image gives as example of the output file of the `Prune_Snps_LD.py` function.

 ![Output exposure dataset of Prune_Snps_LD.py](LD_prep_tog_output.png)

-Notice, you can give, position of the chosen *snp* (if you do not give this, by default, the position of the lead *Snp* is chosen.
-Hence this function can also be used if you do not have a specific *Snp* in mind and just need to prune your data on a chromosome and *hotspot* by LD), LD threshold and pvalue threshold as the last three arguments.

-### 4.4.3  For entire exposure/outcome data, get datasets of each chromosome and SNPs within *chosen* distance and *chosen* LD-range.
+### 4.4.3  For entire exposure/outcome data, get datasets of each chromosome and *Snps* within *chosen* distance and *chosen* LD-range.

   ![short pipeline 2](Pipeline3.png)

-If there is no specific locus where you wish to perform the analysis but rather the entire exposure and outcome data, we have a code `Segregate_datasets.py` which can output the exposure and outcome data segregated per chromosome and "hotspots" per chromosome.
+If there is no specific locus where you wish to perform the analysis but rather the entire exposure and outcome data, we have a code `Segregate_datasets.py` which can output the data needed for MVMR analysis, segregated per chromosome and "hotspots" per chromosome.

-A *hotspot* is characterized by the lead *Snp* (the SNP which is the most GWAS significant) and *Snps* around it which are either a. certain *distance* around the lead SNP (example 0.5 Mb) or b. are in a minimum amount of LD with the lead *Snp* *(lower LD threshold)* and  are in a maximum amount of LD with the lead *Snp* *(upper LD threshold)*
+A *hotspot* is characterized by the lead *Snp* (the *Snp* which is the most GWAS significant) and *Snps* around it which are either a. certain *distance* around the lead *Snp* (example 0.5 Mb) or b. are in a minimum amount of LD with the lead *Snp* *(lower LD threshold)*.

 Please give as input:

+Compulsory:

 - Harmonized Dataset/Path to harmonized dataset.

+  Additionally (optional),

-- Distance (int, example 250000 for 0.25 Mb radius), SNPs within this distance around the lead *Snp* will be chosen for a given dataset.
+- Distance (int, example 250000 for 0.25 Mb radius), *Snps* within this distance around the lead *Snp* will be chosen for a given dataset.
   default: 500000

 - Lower LD threshold (float, example 0.01), *Snps* with LD less than or equal to 0.01 with lead *Snp* will not be included.